 The CESS Graduate Student Paper Award recognizes exceptional papers written by current graduate students and presented at the Annual Conference.
-One Graduate Student Paper Award is presented at every CESS Annual Conference, unless no papers of sufficient quality to merit the award are submitted or in the case that the conference does not take place.
-Exceptionally, two awards will be offered in 2022 to compensate for the cancellation of the competition in 2020.
+One Graduate Student Paper Award will be presented after every CESS Annual Conference unless no papers of sufficient quality to merit the award are submitted or in case the conference does not take place.

-Winners of the prize are honored at the conference at which they present the paper, are awarded $500, and offered the opportunity to publish their paper in Central Asian Survey.
+The prize winner is awarded $500 and offered the opportunity to publish their paper in the Central Asian Survey.

 Each year, an interdisciplinary panel of three scholars of Central Eurasian studies is chosen by the CESS Board and tasked with choosing a winner.